 If you want to work as a PI in Kansas, you’ll need a license through the Kansas Attorney General.
 To qualify for licensure, you must be at least 21, and you must pass a written examination and background investigation.
 You must also provide proof of one of the following:

-• $100,000 corporate surety bond
+- $100,000 corporate surety bond

-• General liability insurance providing coverage for bodily injury or property damage that provides $100,000 of coverage
+- General liability insurance providing coverage for bodily injury or property damage that provides $100,000 of coverage

-• $100,000 deposit with the State Treasurer
+- $100,000 deposit with the State Treasurer

-Private Investigator Salaries in Kansas City
+Private Investigator Salaries in Kansas City, Wichita, and Rural Kansas

-*May 2020 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
+May 2023 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed November 2024.